afrankvt/draft/readme.md

+# Open Bugs and Issues

+**[15-Feb-2012] High CPU Usage**
+There is a bug in the current versions of Fantom (<= 1.0.61) where repeated process killing/starting can saturate CPU usage.
+This has been fixed in [tip](http://hg.fantom.org/repos/fan-1.0) - and will be included in Build 1.0.62 when it is released.

 # Draft Mini Web Framework

-**High CPU usage: there is a bug in the current versions of Fantom (<= 1.0.61) where repeated process killing/starting can saturate CPU usage.
-This has been fixed in [tip](http://hg.fantom.org/repos/fan-1.0) - and will be included in Build 1.0.62 when it is released.**

 *This project is functional, but is still under development, is missing features, and very likely to change.
 See Disclaimers below.*